Joseph526/Bamazon/README.md

 8. After this order is calculated, the user does not wish to place another.
 The app will exit.
 ![Screenshot 08](assets/images/screenshot08.png)

+## Install and Run
+Clone the repository to your local machine.
+Run `npm install` to install the dependencies.
+Import `schema.sql` in your favorite MySQL administrator console.
+Then run `node bamazonCustomer.js` to start the program.

+## Deployed Site
+Not applicable, because this is a Node.js CLI app.

 ## My Portfolio
 [https://joseph526.github.io/](https://joseph526.github.io/)